-FRAMINGHAM – Upon a request from the Spicer administration, the 11-member Framingham City Council unanimously delayed the implementation of the City of Framingham’s plastic bag bylaw from January 1, 2021 to July 5, 2021.
+FRAMINGHAM – Upon a request from the Spicer administration, the 11-member Framingham City Council voted unanimously to delay the implementation of the City of Framingham’s plastic bag bylaw from January 1, 2021 to July 5, 2021.

 The 2019 vote by the City Council revised a 2018 bylaw.